BUILDING VOICES DESIGN COMPETITION

 Promoting the power of design to citizens while addressing critical issues of the city.

 Strawn+Sierralta designs, organizes, and launches the inaugural Building Voices Design Competition which is presented by the University of Hawaiʻi at Mānoa, School of Architecture and UH Community Design Center.
 The competition seeks innovative design solutions for Hawai‘i that draw knowledge from multiple disciplines.
-The competition serves as the tangible half of the Building Voices Design Festival, which aims to collect diverse perspectives surrounding design as a platform for addressing the challenges and opportunities facing Hawai‘i.
+The BVDV Exhibition was displayed on Design Islands at the Building Voices Design Festival, which aims to collect diverse perspectives surrounding design as a platform for addressing the challenges and opportunities facing Hawai‘i.

 CALL FOR IDEAS